-Basic to the disease theory is the belief that alcoholics suffer “loss of control” after drinking any alcohol.
+Basic to the disease theory is the belief that alcoholics suffer “loss of control.”
+That’s after drinking any alcohol.
 As a result, they can’t stop themselves from continuing to drink.

 One problem is that science doesn’t support the disease theory of alcoholism.
-Another is specific evidence about loss of control.
+Another is evidence against loss of control.

 Result of Belief in Loss of Control

 Here’s a very serious fact.
 People who believe in the loss of control theory are much more likely to relapse after drinking.
-That’s in comparison to those who don’t believe in it.
+That’s compared to those who don’t believe in it.
 Thus, the idea of loss of control often becomes a self-fulfilling prophesy.

-Not surprisingly, except for helping alcoholics in detox, medical treatment for alcoholism is very ineffective.
+Except for helping alcoholics in detox, medical treatment for alcoholism doesn’t work.
 That’s why a substantial proportion of M.D.’s reject the disease theory of alcoholism.

 It’s good that not all recovery programs are based on the disease theory.
 This leads to a higher success rate.
 Here’s a partial list.